mandel-macaque/marille/docs/samples/fswatcher.md

-# FileSystemWatcher sample
+# .Net FileSystemWatcher

 ## Intro

-The sample demostrates how to create a watch command that will observe a file directory for changes.
+The sample [sourece code](https://github.com/mandel-macaque/marille/tree/main/samples) demonstrates how to create a watch command that will observe a file directory for changes.
 The design of the app allows to get all the file system events as fast as possible into a Channel<FileSystemEventStruct> which is used a as a queue to process the events.
 The app will process the events using a worker that will filter the events and will send them to a second Channel<TextFileChangedEvent>.
-The events from the second channel will be processed by any workers that have been registed to the second channel.
+The events from the second channel will be processed by any workers that have been register to the second channel.

 ## Channels and Workers